devsylva/TaskFlow-API/README.md

 # Overview
 TaskFlow API is a Task Management Application RESTful API.
 The objectives of this application is to provide users with tools and features that help them efficiently manage their tasks, improve productivity, and stay organized.

+The ultimate goal of a task management application is to empower users to manage their tasks effectively, reduce stress, and enhance their overall productivity and organization.

 # Tech Stack
 - Language: Python 3.11.3
 - Framework: Django 4.0+